sipere/sipere/docs/3_generators/04_modrel.md

 node op make:modrel <model_name>
 ```

 The name must be the name of an existing model.
+The model name is also written in lowercase and singular.

 For example: